z4kn4fein/trybot/README.md

 ## Fallback

-Allows to configure an alternative operation to be executed when the original one fails, it also can be used to define other ways to produce a requested value.
+Handles faults by executing an alternative operation when the original one is failing.
+It also provides the ability to produce an alternative result value when the original operation is not able to do it.

 ### Configuration